ScorpioBroker/ScorpioBroker/CONTRIBUTING.md

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.

+## Dependency guidelines

+* ALL dependency must be done through Maven only.
+All dependencies MUST be available on a public Maven repositories.
+* We are only accepting new depencies which are released under a well recognized [OSS license](https://opensource.org/licenses)
+* Scorpio only relies on the Central Maven Repository at the moment.
+New repositories MUST be added in the corresponding pom.xml. .m2 configs are not acceptable.
+* We will NOT accept any contribution that includes binary files
+* We are not using any platform dependent depdencies at the moment.
+If any platform based depdencies are introduced the following points must be met.
+  - Maven profiles MUST be used to control the dependencies.
+  - Profiles MUST include an activation based on the platform.
+So that a default build on the host OS just works as default.
+[Maven profiles](https://maven.apache.org/guides/introduction/introduction-to-profiles.html)
+  - Support for Windows and Linux 64Bit is a MUST.
+32Bit support is a SHOULD as 32Bit is coming to an end.
+  - Linux ARM64 is considered a SHOULD at the moment but might become a MUST.
+Linux ARM hf is a weak SHOULD.
+  - Support for Mac is considered a SHOULD as we recognize that testing on Mac OS/OS X is legally not possible without buying a Mac.
+  - All dependencies MUST work relatively out of the box with the standard build.
+Relatively means e.g.
+     - We will not accept something which requires an installation/compilation manual.
+     - An apt-get on Linux is fine as this is the common way in Linux.
+	BEST is that the native library is packaged with the Java dependency.
+  - If there is a platform specific optimization or something similar (e.g. hardware optimized libraries), it of course only has to be provided for that platform.

 ## Code style guidelines

 ### Filesystem layout